Gantz: Spin-offs

 Gantz/Osaka, showing the stories of the Gantz Osaka team, has been published in Japan in 2010 and compiled in 3 volumes released by Shueisha between October 20 and December 17, 2010.
 A special chapter Gantz no Moto that has Hiroya Oku telling the story on how he got into the manga business and what films influenced him was published in Miracle Jump on January 13, 2011.
 A one-shot chapter Gantz/Nishi, showing the life of Nishi, was published in Weekly Young Jump on May 12, 2011.

-A spin-off, titled Gantz G, was serialized in Shueisha's Miracle Jump magazine from November 17, 2015 to March 2017 (the final chapter was published in Shonen Jump+ digital magazine).
+A spin-off, titled Gantz G, was published from November 2015 to March 2017.
 The manga was written by Oku and illustrated by Keita Iizuka.
-Dark Horse have also licensed the spin-off.

-An historical spin-off of Gantz titled Gantz: E, written by Oku and illustrated by Jin Kagetsu started in Weekly Young Jump on January 9, 2020.
-The series is being published monthly in the magazine.
+A historical spin-off of Gantz titled Gantz: E, written by Oku and illustrated by Jin Kagetsu started in January 2020.